 Key Stage 3

-A new and successful feature of the The Lady Jane Franklin School curriculum is the opportunity for all students to access accredited courses/qualifications at Year 9.
-This has proven to have apositive impact on both the behaviour and engagement of pupils, reinforcing pupils confidence in their learning and building on their independent learning skills in preparation for working life.
+A new and successful feature of Woodlands Academy curriculum is the opportunity for all students to access accredited courses/qualifications at Year 9.
+This has proven to have a positive impact on both the behaviour and engagement of pupils, reinforcing pupils confidence in their learning and building on their independent learning skills in preparation for working life.
 Pupils opt for two to three courses in year 9 which are matched to their strengths, interests, career aspirations and abilities.
-Courses offered include; Level 1 (D-G) awards in Photography, Engineering, Land Based Studies, Uniformed Services Preparation among many others from Entry Level to L2 qualifications.
+Courses offered include; Level 1 (D-G) awards in Photography, Engineering, Land Based Studies, Uniformed Services Preparation, among many others from Entry Level to L2 qualifications.

 Key Stage 4

 In Key Stage 4 pupils continue with their progression towards formal qualifications and awards in-line with their strengths, interests, career aspirations and abilities.
-At The Lady Jane Franklin School we believe that it is essential all pupils are heavily involved in personalising and designing their own curriculum through our provision of a range of short-course, long-course, L1, L2 and L3 and GCSE courses on offer in the Core and Foundation subjects.
+At Woodlands Academy we believe that it is essential all pupils are heavily involved in personalising and designing their own curriculum through our provision of a range of short-course, long-course, L1, L2 and L3 and GCSE courses on offer in the Core and Foundation subjects.

-Our aim at The Lady Jane Franklin School is to engage and support our students thus enabling them to meet their full potential as learners empowering them to fulfil their academic potential and achieve career aspirations post 16.
+Our aim is to engage and support our students thus enabling them to meet their full potential as learners empowering them to fulfil their academic potential and achieve career aspirations Post 16.
 Another aspect of this is met through their tailored Careers Education programmes which develop the skills and attitudes necessary in preparing pupils for their life-long learning when they leave us.

 Post 16 Provision

 At Woodlands Academy the education, welfare and support of pupils in our care are central to all we strive to do, this philosophy continues through their transition to Further Education, Employment or Training Post 16.